deanriverson/flutter_bactrack/README.md

 The above code is a bit simplistic.
 In reality you would want to listen for more of the status updates that can be emitted by the `statusStream` in response to a `connectToNearestBreathalyer()` call.
-For example, any of the following status states maybe be emitted:
+For example, any of the following status states maybe be emitted when you connect to a breathalyzer:
   * `BACtrackState.apiKeyAuthorized`
   * `BACtrackState.apiKeyDeclined`
   * `BACtrackState.didConnect`